tdwg/bdq/tg2/_build_review/templates/list/bdqtest/bdqtest_termlist-header.md

 Familiarity with RDF vocabularies, Darwin Core, and fitness for use principles will help readers make full use of this document, though the structure and examples are designed to support a broad technical audience.

-### 1.3 Associated Documents
+### 1.3 Associated Documents (non-normative)

 For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../../index.md).

 The set of information most relevant to the BDQ Tests can be found in the following subset of resources:

-- **BDQ Tests and Assertions** Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
+- **BDQ Tests and Assertions** - Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
 This document.
-- [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) Provides a concise, easy-to-read reference about the BDQ Tests.
+- [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
-- [**BDQ Tests and Assertions List of Terms**](../..list/bdqtest/index.md) Provides the complete normative definitions of the BDQ Tests.
+- [**BDQ Tests and Assertions List of Terms**](../..list/bdqtest/index.md) - Provides the complete normative definitions of the BDQ Tests.
   - [**CSV list of BDQ Tests**](../../../vocabulary/bdqtest_terms.csv)
   - [**RDF/Turtle Serialization of BDQ Tests**](../../../dist/bdqtest.ttl)
   - [**RDF/XML Serialization of BDQ Tests**](../../../dist/bdqtest.xml)
-- [**BDQ User's Guide**](../../guide/users/index.md) For anyone interested in how to use the BDQ Tests in practice.
+- [**BDQ User's Guide**](../../guide/users/index.md) - For anyone interested in how to use the BDQ Tests in practice.
-- [**BDQ Implementer's Guide**](../../guide/implementers/index.md) For anyone interested in the technical implementation of the BDQ Tests.
+- [**BDQ Implementer's Guide**](../../guide/implementers/index.md) - For anyone interested in the technical implementation of the BDQ Tests.

-### 1.4 Term List Distributions
+### 1.4 Term List Distributions (non-normative)

 <!--- This same table appears in bdqtest_landing_header.
 Edit here, edit there. --->
 | Description | IRI | Download URL | Note |